Chart Color Schemes

 Edge Hill displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Edge Hill's dwelling structure, as per the latest Census, consisted of 70.0% houses and 30.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in Edge Hill was 32.1%, similar to Non-Metro Qld's level.
-The remaining dwellings were either mortgaged (31.0%) or rented (36.9%).
-The median monthly mortgage repayment in the area was $1,618, lower than Non-Metro Qld's average of $1,655.
-The median weekly rent figure was recorded at $310, compared to Non-Metro Qld's $345.
-Nationally, Edge Hill's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Edge Hill's dwelling structure, as per the latest Census, was 70.0% houses and 30.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Edge Hill was 32.1%, similar to Regional Qld, with mortgaged dwellings at 31.0% and rented at 36.9%.
+The median monthly mortgage repayment was $1,618, below Regional Qld's average of $1,655.
+Median weekly rent in Edge Hill was $310, compared to Regional Qld's $345.
+Nationally, Edge Hill's mortgage repayments were lower at $1,618 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing